ademicho123/LLM-Movie-Recommendation-System/README.md

 python main.py
 ```

 You will be prompted to enter a query.
-Examples:
+The system understands natural language requests such as:
+- "I want a movie that will make me laugh"
 - "Show me popular movies"
 - "What are the top rated movies?"
-- "Find movies like Inception"
+- "Find me something scary"
+- "I'm looking for a romantic film"

+The system will intelligently process your request, extract relevant keywords, search the TMDb database, and return formatted recommendations.

+## How It Works

+1. The user enters a natural language query
+2. The system extracts relevant keywords (e.g., "laugh" → "comedy")
+3. It queries the TMDb API using the appropriate endpoint
+4. Results are formatted using OpenAI's language model
+5. Recommendations are displayed with title, year, description, and rating

 ## API Specification

 The `moviedb_doc.yaml` file contains the OpenAPI 3.0 specification for the TMDb API endpoints used in this project.
-This serves as documentation and can be used with API tools for testing or client generation.
+This provides documentation for the API structure and can be used for testing or client generation.

 ## Error Handling

-The application handles cases where movie data might be incomplete, such as missing release dates.
-It provides fallback values to ensure a smooth user experience.
+The application includes robust error handling for:
+- API connection issues
+- Empty search results
+- Malformed queries
+- Missing or incomplete movie data

 ## Future Improvements

-- Add more detailed movie information
+- Add more detailed movie information (cast, director, etc.)
-- Implement genre filtering
+- Implement advanced genre filtering and combinations
-- Add user preferences and personalized recommendations
+- Create user profiles for personalized recommendations
-- Create a web interface
+- Develop a web interface or chat interface
-- Expand API coverage to include TV shows
+- Expand API coverage to include TV shows and documentaries
+- Add streaming service availability information

 ## License